 Benefits of a Personal Umbrella Policy

 Personal Umbrella Insurance provides extra liability coverage.
-It supplements your auto and homeowners insurance as it protects your assets and gives you peace of mind.
+It supplements your auto and homeowners insurance and helps protect your assets and future earnings.

 What is Personal Umbrella Insurance?

-If you're in an auto accident or someone is injured on your property, your auto insurance or homeowners insurance will cover your liability.
-However, liability claims can exceed tens of thousands of dollars depending on the damage.
-Your auto or homeowners policy may not cover the full amount of damages.
+If you're in an auto accident or someone is injured on your property, your auto or homeowners insurance will cover liability up to the policy limits.
+However, claims can exceed those limits and leave you responsible for the remainder.

 Additional Benefits of Personal Umbrella Insurance

-• Personal injury coverage if someone files a libel, defamation of character, slander or related claim against you
+• Personal injury coverage for claims such as libel, defamation of character, or slander

 • Worldwide coverage if you cause an accident while traveling abroad

-• Vacation rental liability for rental equipment like scooters, boats, jet skis or other rentals
+• Vacation rental liability for rental equipment like scooters, boats, or jet skis

-• Defense coverage associated with attorney fees and related legal costs
+• Defense coverage for attorney fees and related legal costs

 Who Needs Personal Umbrella Insurance?